ThoughtWorks-SEA/developer-training/docs/backend/mongodb-basics.md

 - Maps to the objects in your application code, making data easy to work with
 - Scalable for large volume of data
 - Fast, indexing is supported by B-trees
-- Has high availablily due to it being a distributed database
+- Has high availability due to it being a distributed database

 > If you’ve experienced difficulties scaling relational databases, this may be great news.
 But not everyone needs to operate at scale.
 Maybe all you’ve ever needed is a single database server.
 Why would you use MongoDB?
 Perhaps the biggest reason developers use MongoDB isn’t because of its scaling strategy, but because of its intuitive data model.